Soldering iron or soldering station

-- The power of the soldering iron in watts.
+1. The power of the soldering iron in watts.

-- The heat-up time
+2. The heat-up time

 A fast heat-up time is defined as soldering irons that heat up to 300 degrees in under 200 seconds.
 Of course, there are also models that reach their working temperature in less time.
 For hobbyists, however, slower heating times, from 200 seconds upwards, are perfectly adequate.

-- The maximum achievable working temperature
+3 The maximum working temperature

-- The personal field of application
+4. The personal field of application

-- The price
+5. The price

-Which Maker projects can you realize with a soldering station?
-Basically, you can use a soldering station to realize any microcontroller project that requires permanent connections.
-It doesn't matter if you are just starting with prototyping for flashing LEDs or if you are already building the classic DIY amplifier yourself.
-A weather station with particularly stable connections for environmental influences, or are already active in robotics.
-As with all projects: Start small and try it out.
+Basically, a soldering station can be used to realise any microcontroller project that requires permanent connections.
+It doesn't matter whether you are just starting out with prototyping for flashing LED light diodes or are already building the classic DIY amplifier yourself.
+A weather station with particularly stable connections for environmental influences, or you are already active in robotics.
+As with all projects, start small and try things out.
 Every material works differently and can be better connected with this or that flux.
-Berrybase wishes you success with the right products for your soldering needs.
+Berrybase wishes you much success with the right products for your soldering needs.